codebytere/node-mac-auth/README.md

 * `options` Object
   * `reason` String - The reason you are asking for Touch ID authentication.
+  * `reuseDuration` Number - The duration for which Touch ID authentication reuse is allowable, in seconds.
 * `callback` Function
   * `error` - The reason authentication failed, if it failed.